Vicious union-busting at Moroccan fish canner DOHA

 Workers at the Agadir DOHA plant formed a branch of the CDT in 2011.
 After a 20-day strike, local authorities under pressure from the popular movement sweeping the region urged the company to recognize the union.
 Beginning in 2014, however, management moved to have the union dissolved, imposed its own workplace delegates and stepped up pressure on workers, including denying paid toilet breaks.
 On March 6, 2015, management dismissed 51 workers; 45 of them were women, and 25 were CDT members.
 This provoked a strike, which continues to this day,

 You can support their struggle!
-Use the form below to send a message to the DOHA company, calling on it to recognize the union, reinstate the dismissed workers, drop all lawsuits against them and the union president and negotiate in good faith.
-The message is in French, followed by an English translation.
+CLICK HERE to send a message to the DOHA company, calling on it to recognize the union, reinstate the dismissed workers, drop all lawsuits against them and the union president and negotiate in good faith.